hyh1997112/94870portfolio/README.md

 - E-mail: yuhanh@andrew.cmu.edu

 ## What I hope to learn
+-
-● Familiarity with data visualization and information design theory, fundamentals, and ethics – e.g., accuracy, honesty, and transparency
+- Familiarity with data visualization and information design theory, fundamentals, and ethics – e.g., accuracy, honesty, and transparency

-● Understanding of design and user-experience (UX) principles – e.g., Gestalt principles, cognitive biases, color psychology
+- Understanding of design and user-experience (UX) principles – e.g., Gestalt principles, cognitive biases, color psychology

-● Comfort with data visualization and design process
+- Comfort with data visualization and design process

-● Experimentation with prominent data visualization tools to understand best fits and limitations
+- Experimentation with prominent data visualization tools to understand best fits and limitations

 ## Portfolio
-Here is the data visualization I have completed for the course 94870
+This portfolio is maily to show the data visualizations I have made for the 94870 Telling Stories with Data Course.